 The energy consumption profile in office buildings changes depending on the season.
 During summer, the load is mostly electrical because air conditioning systems must operate at full capacity.
-On the other hand, natural gas tends to increase during winter, since space heating systems are normally based on combustion.
+On the other hand.
+Natural gas tends to increase during winter, since space heating systems are normally base on combustion.
 However, electric heat pumps are emerging as a viable heating alternative.

 Deploying LED Lighting in Office Buildings

-Each building has a unique energy consumption profile, and the optimal combination of energy efficiency measures varies by property.
+Each building has a unique energy use profile, and the optimal combination of energy efficiency measures varies by property.
 However, energy consultants often recommend LED lighting, which is cost-effective for many types of properties.
-Continuous lighting is required during office hours, and efficient lamps can achieve a quick payback period.
+Continuous lighting is require during office hours, and efficient lamps can achieve a quick payback period.

 Existing lighting installations can be upgraded easily with LED tubes.
-These tubes are designed for the same fixtures as conventional fluorescent tubes, which simplifies the upgrade.
-Some LED tubes are designed for the same ballasts and lampholders as fluorescent tubes, while other are designed for direct connection to the power supply, bypassing the ballast.
+These tubes are designed for the same fixtures as conventional bright tubes.
+Which simplifies the upgrade.
+Some LED tubes are designed for the same ballasts and lampholders as bright tubes.
+While other are designed for direct connection to the power supply, bypassing the ballast.

-There are also integral LED luminaires, which are designed to replace fluorescent fixtures completely.
-Since this type of upgrade is more expensive and disruptive, it is normally recommended as part of a major renovation.
-Integral LED luminaires are a great option for new constructions, where they can be installed from the start to avoid fluorescent fixtures completely.
+There are also integral LED luminaires, which are designed to replace bright fixtures completely.
+Since this type of upgrade is more expensive and wild.
+It is normally recommends as part of a major renovation.
+Integral LED luminaires are a great option for new constructions.
+Where they are installing from the start to avoid fluorescent fixtures completely.

-LED lighting systems for offices can become even more efficient with a daylight harvesting system.
-Under this configuration, lighting fixtures are equipped with photosensors and dimmers, which adjust their output according to the available sunlight.
+LED lighting systems for offices can become even more efficient with a daylight bring in system.
+Under this configuration.
+Lighting fixtures are set with photosensors and dimmers, which adjust their output according to the available sunlight.

 Reducing Air Conditioning and Space Heating Costs in Offices

 Energy efficiency measures for air conditioning and space heating often focus in equipment upgrades.
 However, even the most efficient equipment wastes energy if the building lacks an effective thermal envelope.
 Unwanted heat movement between the building and it surroundings is detrimental for energy efficiency; heat gain increases cooling loads during summer, and heat loss increases heating costs during winter.
-The performance of a building envelope can be improved with adequate insulation, an airtight construction and energy efficient windows.
+The performance of a building envelope is improving with adequate insulation, an airtight construction and energy efficient windows.

-Space heating and air conditioning systems are available in many configurations, and some equipment types offer a superior efficiency:
+Space heating and air conditioning systems are available in many settings, and some equipment types offer a superior efficiency:

 - Water-cooled chillers with variable speed compressors are among the most efficient cooling options for office buildings.